dkwhiting/SQL/README.md

-# SQL
+# Dallin Whiting's SQL Portfolio
-Dallin Whiting's SQL Portfolio
+Welcome to my SQL Portfolio!
+This code repsiotry contains examples of SQL I've written.
+Feel free to take a look around and reach out if you have any questions: dallinkwhiting@gmail.com